Maintenance: Definitions, Benefits, and Application

 Routine Maintenance

-This type of maintenance, also referred to as preventive maintenance, is implemented on a fixed schedule and typically includes activities such as inspecting, cleaning, washing, replacing, and checking.
+Routine maintenance, also referred to as preventive maintenance, is implemented on a fixed schedule and typically includes activities such as inspecting, cleaning, washing, replacing, and checking.
 It is typically performed in the downtime between shifts or on weekends to avoid affecting productivity goals.
-Routine maintenance has two objectives; to identify existing issues so they can be corrected ASAP and to prevent possible issues from becoming a reality through consistent care.

 Planned Maintenance